Probabilistic Contrastive Learning for Domain Adaptation: Experiments

 Table~\ref{tab:uda_officehome} and Table~\ref{tab:uda_visda} give the results.
 In particular, inspired by some previous semi-supervised domain adaptation methods~\cite{li2021cdac,li2021ecacl}, we add FixMatch~\cite{fixmatch} to GVB and get the stronger GVB$^\dag$.
-We evaluate our proposed method by applying PCL to GVB and GVB$^\dag$.
-From the results, it can be seen that our method can bring considerable gains both on GVB and GVB$^\dag$.
-In particular, with GVB as the baseline, PCL outperforms MetaAlign by $1\%$, which is a meta-optimization-based technique and involves more complicated operations than PCL.
+It can be seen that our method can bring considerable gains both on GVB and GVB$^\dag$.
+In particular, with GVB as the baseline, PCL outperforms MetaAlign by $1\%$, which involves more complicated operations than PCL.
 This further demonstrates the superiority of PCL.